Using these pages

 Board Prep Practice Questions - ONLINE RESOURCES

 BoardVitals is an interactive and powerful board review tool that can be used by practicing physicians, medical students and residents.
 It contains reviews for all USMLE step exams, NCLEX for nursing licensure and specialty-specific exam prep for residents.
-NOTE: The above link will open the STAT!Ref homepage.
-Look for the Board Vitals link on the right side of the page.
+This link will open directly on the "sign up for a new account" page which also has a"login" button for current users.